joeyharbert/git-story/story.md

 Onc eupon a time there was a girl named Lower A. She was very upset all the time.
 If she was called on in class she would scream and not do anything.
-No matter what the teacher tried, she would not cooperate.
-No one liked Lower A. As a result, no one played with her at recess.